Nicky Gumbel

 Key Quotes

-These statements from Nicky Gumbel reveal doctrinal error.
+These statements from Nicky Gumbel raise doctrinal concerns.

-"I experienced the power of the Spirit in a way I hadn't experienced for years, like massive electricity going through my body."— Nicky Gumbel
+"I experienced the power of the Spirit in a way I hadn't experienced for years..."— Nicky Gumbel

 "I believe it is no coincidence that the present movement of the Holy Spirit has come at the same time as the explosion of the Alpha Courses.
 I think the two go together."— Nicky Gumbel